arach/agentloop/docs/architecture.md

 - Readiness is detected via a `GET /health` HTTP endpoint.
 - Logs are captured and streamed back to the TUI as `service.log` events.

+## Agent + tools

+When an LLM is available (local MLX), the engine runs a small “agent loop”:

+- The engine calls the local LLM (OpenAI-ish `/v1/chat/completions`).
+- The model can request **one tool call at a time** by emitting a `TOOL_CALL:` line.
+- The engine executes a small set of safe tools (read/list repo files, service status, time), emits `tool.call` / `tool.result`, and feeds a `TOOL_RESULT:` line back to the model.
+- After a few tool steps, the engine streams the final assistant message to the TUI.

 Service wrapper scripts live under `scripts/services/<name>/` and install into:

 - `external/kokomo-mlx/` (TTS)